Introducing the Startup Spotlight at TC Disrupt NY

 Raise.me grabs $12 million to fix how colleges provide financial aid

-TechCrunch Disrupt NY is around the corner, and with it we’re introducing a brand new content type for the main stage.
+TechCrunch Disrupt NY is around the corner, and with it we’re introducing a brand new way for startups to get their moment in the sun on our main stage.

 You’re probably familiar with our fireside chats — last year we spoke one-on-one with USV’s Fred Wilson, Uber’s David Plouffe, Facebook’s Stan Chudnovsky, Soledad O’Brien, Carmelo Anthony and Jessica Alba.
 We also host panels, like Disrupt NY 2016’s panel on startup studios with John Borthwick, Heather Hartnett and Naveen Selvadurai, or our dating panel with Dawoon Kang, Whitney Wolfe, and Robyn Exton.